+I am a storyteller at heart.
 I am a passionate and dedicated writer who loves to create content that is both informative and engaging.

 It had been a really long day.
 To say that I was tired would be an understatement.
 I was bone-weary.
 On the way home I stopped to get a few groceries.
 A homeless young man was loitering outside of the apartment building.
 He offered to carry my groceries but he looked a little sketchy, so I declined.
 All I wanted to do was heat my lean cuisine, pour a glass of red wine, and relax.
 My briefcase was full of briefs that I knew I should read but the chances of them being read tonight were slim.